approov/shipfast-api-protection/README.md

 check out the video at https://www.youtube.com/watch?v=yJRlMmJjrhY to see how Xposed is used to break TLS certificate pinning.

-In this walkthrough, we will choose the option to enable app debugging, unzipping the APK, adding the debug flag to the manifest, zipping the APK and resigning it before running it on an emulator.
+In this walkthrough though, we will choose the option to enable app debugging, unzipping the APK, adding the debug flag to the manifest, zipping the APK and resigning it before running it on an emulator.